 Public worship (or liturgy) is how the unity of our members is most fully expressed.
 An Episcopal Dictionary of the Church (Church Publishing, 2000) explains that “liturgy expresses the church’s identity and mission, including the church’s calling to invite others and to serve with concern for the needs of the world.”
 Many liturgies of The Episcopal Church are included in the Book of Common Prayer which gives worship a familiar feel, no matter where you go.

 People throughout Maine are invited to gather together to praise Jesus both online and in person at various times throughout the year for worship and fellowship!
-All are invited to Chrism Eucharist at Grace Church in Bath on March 28, 2023 at 11:00 am.
-As part of Diocesan Convention in 2023, we will also gather for Convocation at the Cathedral of St. Luke in Portland on October 21 at 10:00 am.
+Diocesan worship opportunities are planned by our Liturgical Commission.
+Our next gathering will be in person and is for EVERYONE in the diocese.
+We will come together for a Celebratory Eucharist at Convocation at the Cathedral of St. Luke in Portland on October 21 at 9:00 a.m.
+All are welcome!

 All baptized Christians, no matter age or denomination, are welcome to worship with us and receive communion.
 Episcopalians invite all baptized people to the table.
 If you have an interest in attending a service, but are not sure what to expect, The Episcopal Church offers a good overview here.